How to make the most of Cape Town without a car

 It is said that Table Mountain has more plant species than the entire United Kingdom, and this is where you'll find many of them.
 Flitting with bird and butterflies, and stretching across 96 acres of Table Mountain foothills, Kirstenbosch Botanical Garden is a haven of natural tranquillity.

-Picnic in the botanical garden at Kirstenbosch © flowcomm - Flickr Creative Commons
+Picnic in the botanical garden at Kirstenbosch © flowcomm - Flickr CC BY 2.0

 At least 6,000 endemic plant species are cultivated here, along with another 900 species spreading up the lower mountain reaches.
 It's a crash course in the unique and otherworldly ecosystem that's only found in Africa's southern Cape, but also a very good place for a walk, a picnic, or even a meal.